 - Requires high quality camera in smartphones, an area where most smartphones lack, thus currently limitation on its usage and growth.

-LTP View: Ingo Money has created a smartphone based application that readily transfers money to the prepaid cards of its customers from the check.
-Due to wide usage of checks in payments, Ingo Money would not find it difficult to find customers to adapt to its application.
-In the near term its wide network and association with many banks would hold it in good stead against competition, but it would have to come up with newer solutions to protect itself from the competitive onslaught in the future.
+LTP View: Ingo Money’ssmartphone-based application transfers money to customers’ prepaid cards from a check.
+Its wide network and association with many banks would hold it in good stead against competition, but it would have to develop solutions to protect itself from future competition.

 Chiraag Patel is a Senior Reporting Analyst and the Editor of Bitcoin and Virtual Currency channels at Lets Talk Payments.
 He is an engineer with deep interest in MMORPG, Virtual Banking, Game Currency and Virtual Cash.
 Chiraag enjoys Reading & Blogging with focus on New Innovation, Technology & Startups in the Payments Space.